 OpenAPI extension for Visual Studio Code

 This Visual Studio Code (VS Code) extension adds rich support for the OpenAPI Specification (OAS) (formerly known as Swagger Specification) in JSON or YAML format.
-The features include, for example, IntelliSense, linting, schema enforcement, code navigation, definition links, snippets, and more!
+The features include, for example, IntelliSense, linting, schema enforcement, code navigation, definition links, snippets, static security analysis, and more!

-The extesion also integrates with API Contract Security Audit by 42Crunch, so that you can check the quality of your API definition directly in VS Code.
+The extension also integrates with API Contract Security Audit by 42Crunch, so that you can check the quality of your API definition directly in VS Code.

 Both OAS v2 and v3 are supported.